javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 say("John"); // Hello, John
 ```

-During the execution of `sayHi("John")`, there are two Lexical Environments depicted below:
+-->

 ![lexical environment](lexical-environment-simple.png)

-On the picture above the rectangles mean Environment Records (variable stores) and arrows mean outer references:
+We now have two Lexical Environments: the inner (for the function call) and the outer (global):

 - The inner Lexical Environment corresponds to the current `sayHi` execution.
 It has a single variable: `name`.
-- The outer Lexical Environment is associated with the whole script.
-It's also called a "global lexical environment".
-It stores `phrase` and function `say`.
+- The outer Lexical Environment is the one outside of the function, it stores `phrase` and function `say`.
 - The inner Lexical Environment references the global one.

-The global one references nothing.
-In practice, functions can be more nested, so the chain can be longer.
+As we'll see further, functions can be more nested, so the chain of outer references can be longer.

 Please note that the Lexical Environment for function `say` only exists while the function is executing!
 There are no local variables or something until the function is actually called.
-And if the function is called multiple times, then each invocation has it's own Lexical Environment, with local variables and parameters for this very run.
+And if the function is called multiple times, then each invocation has it's own Lexical Environment, with local variables and parameters for the current run.

-The whole purpose of a Lexical Environment is to provide variables for the currently executing code.
-That's why it exists only for the code blocks or functions that are running.

-Technically, the term "variable" means a property of the Lexical Environment (its Environment Record to be precise).
-"To change a variable" means "to modify the property".

 **When a code wants to access a variable -- it is first searched in the current Lexical Environment, then in the outer one, and further until the end of the chain.**

-If it's found, then it is used and modified in its place.
-If not found, that's an error in strict mode.
+If not found, that's always an error in strict mode.
+Without `use strict` an assignment to an undefined variable is possible (`phrase="Hello"` without `let`), but is not a good thing.

-In our case:
+In our example:

-- The code inside `say` wants to access `name`.
-It is a local variable, so it exists in the function Lexical Environment.
+- When the `alert` inside `say` wants to access `name`, it is found immediately in the function Lexical Environment.
-- The code also wants to access `phrase`.
-There is no `phrase` locally, so follows the `outer` reference and finds it globally.
+- When the code wants to access `phrase`, then there is no `phrase` locally, so follows the `outer` reference and finds it globally.

-That's how it works:

 ![lexical environment lookup](lexical-environment-simple-lookup.png)

 Now we can give the answer to the first seed question.

-**The rule: a function sees external variables as they are now, not at its creation time.**
+**A function sees external variables as they are now.**

 That's because of the described mechanism.
-Variable values are saved anywhere when a function is created.
-The properties on `EnvRec` are accessed as they are now.
+Old variable values are not saved anywhere.
+When a function wants them, it takes the current values from its own or an outer Lexical Environment.

+So the answer is, of course, `Pete`:

 ```js run
 let name = "John";